Chapter Four: The Player Turn

 Use Ratings

-make a Skill Roll to see if his attempt succeeds.
+make a Skill Roll, rolling the die in his Skill rating to see if his attempt succeeds.
 If his Skill

 Roll is equal to or higher than the Action's Use rating, then the Action is a success.

-If it is lower, the Action fails, and the minifig suffers whatever
+If it's lower, the Action fails, and the minifig suffers whatever

 consequences logically result.